Xinhui-99/jcstem.github.io/pages/pages-root-folder/index.md

       <li>learnable 3D models for extracting 3D semantics, inferring geometrical relationships, and rendering high-fidelity geometrical structures</li>
       <li>deeply learned generative models for synthesizing or translating between multi-modal data.</li>
     </ul>
- The <b>JC STEM Lab of MediaML</b> is run by Prof. Dong Xu (IEEE & IAPR Fellow, Clarivate Analytics 2018 Highly Cited Researcher in the field of Engineering, Receipt of T-MM 2014 Prize Paper Award and CVPR 2010 Best Student Paper Award [with the PhD students supervised by Prof. Xu]) at the University of Hong Kong, Hong Kong.
+ The <b>JC STEM Lab of MediaML</b> is run by Prof. Dong Xu (IEEE & IAPR Fellow, Member of the Academia Europaea, Clarivate Analytics 2018 Highly Cited Researcher in the field of Engineering, Receipt of T-MM 2014 Prize Paper Award and CVPR 2010 Best Student Paper Award [with the PhD students supervised by Prof. Xu]) at the University of Hong Kong, Hong Kong.
 </div>